StackVista/stackstate-docs/k8s-quick-start-guide.md

 * An up-and-running Kubernetes Cluster.
 * A recent version of Helm 3.
-* A user with permission to create privileged pods, ClusterRoles and ClusterRoleBindings:
+* A user with THE permission to create privileged pods, ClusterRoles and ClusterRoleBindings:
   * ClusterRole and ClusterRoleBinding are needed to grant StackState Agents permissions to access the Kubernetes API.
   * StackState Agents need to run in a privileged pod to be able to gather information on network connections and host information.